tyler-w-medlin/SCoRe/README.md

 - `g++`
 - All required python packages can be installed using the setup.py script
 - Replace the site-package for the Python `fastai` package with the files found in `SCoRe/server/tools/ai-reqs`
-    - TODO: Add this into setup.py and ensure the user is given the option of replacing it or not (warn them that the server will not rung without it)
 - Download the data models from the links above
 - nltk will need to download packages for itself
     - `punkt`
     - `stopwords`
-    - TODO: Add this into setup.py